aoloe/scribus-help-free/README.md

-# scribus-help-free
+# The Scribus free help files

-Set of Scribus help files that are under a free license and can be included in Linux distributions.
+A set of Scribus help files that are under a free license and can be included in Linux distributions.

 The main goals of this project are: